panzarino/panzarino.github.io/source/about.md

 ### Contact

-I am availible for open source projects, part time work, such as designing and creating a website, or other software projects that need work.
+I am available for open source projects, part time work, such as designing and creating a website, or other software projects that need work.

 Contact Email: <a href="mailto:zach@panz.io">zach@panz.io</a>